 Computer Accounts: All students should have accounts on the central Mason Unix system mason.gmu.edu (also known as osf1.gmu.edu) and on IT&E Unix cluster zeus.ite.gmu.edu (Instructions and related links are here).
 Students can work in IT&E computer labs for programming projects during the specified hours.

-Distance Education Session: CS 571 Spring 2007 session will be simultaneously offered to GMU Distance Education students.
-The distance education students will be given the midterm and final exam in campus, on the same day as in-class students.
-The location of exams will be announced in due course.
+Distance Education Session: CS 571 Spring 2009 session will be simultaneously offered to GMU Distance Education students.
+The distance education students will be given the midterm and final exam in campus, on the same day as Section 002.

-The due dates for the assignments will be the same for in-class
+The due dates for the assignments will be the same for Section

-handouts.
-Students in all sections will be required to give the demo of Project 3 in
+on the project handouts.
+Students in all sections will be required to give the

 The course is delivered to the Internet section online by Network EducationWare (NEW), developed by Prof. Mark Pullen and his students at GMU.

-Students in all sections have accounts on NEW and can play back the lectures and download the PDF slide files at http://disted.ite.gmu.edu.
+Students in all sections will have accounts on NEW and will be able to play back the lectures and download the PDF slide files at http://disted.ite.gmu.edu.

 Students enrolled to the on-line (distance education) section can find detailed information about the system, requirements and installation/connection issues at Distance Education Web Page (http://disted.ite.gmu.edu).
 If you are not able find an answer to a technical issue regarding the NEW software, please send e-mail to email@example.com